 A POI is a representation of a Feature.
 The POI class provides a standard way to identify and manage a POI.
 However, it does not provide any information about the Feature it is representing.
 This information is difficult to standardize since it is dependent on the data model of the Feature store being described.

 Therefore, the POI model is designed to be extended with properties specific to a Feature or a Feature Collection.
 The POI Payload is a container for representations of Feature properties.
 The syntax of those representations is provided by the Payload Schema class.
-Where appropriate, the semantics can also be provided through the Payload Definition class.
+Where appropriate, semantics can also be provided through the Payload Definition class.
 Since the schema and definitions may be the same for a large number of Features, these classes should be instantiated as referenceable resources, allowing one instance to be used by a number of POIs.

 Figure 7 — POI UML Model - Payload